Skip to main content

 • ApresentaçãoPresentation

-The Dynamic Anatomophysiology curricular unit covers a detailed analysis of the organic and vital systems of the human body, allowing students to understand how each of the systems interacts and influences each other.
-This curricular unit is particularly relevant within the Occupational Safety Engineering degree, as it provides the theoretical and practical tools necessary for students to understand the impact of work activities on the human body.
-The ability to interpret and analyze anatomophysiological phenomena is essential for implementing measures that minimize damage to health and prevent occupational diseases.
-The skills acquired in the course also aim to enable students to intervene effectively in risk situations and promote healthier and more productive work environments.
+The Dynamic Anatomy and Physiology course covers a detailed analysis of the organic and vital systems of the human body, allowing students to understand how each of these systems interacts and influences each other.
+This course is particularly relevant within the Occupational Safety Engineering degree program, as it provides the theoretical and practical tools necessary for students to understand the impact of work activities on the human body.

 • ProgramaProgramme

-1. Introductory Concepts - Definition of the concepts of anatomy and physiology. - Organization structure and functioning of the human body: 2.
-Anatomophysiology support systems and motion - Integumentary system - System osteo-articular - Muscular system 3.
-Anatomophysiology control systems and integration - The sense organs - The nervous system - Organization and functions of the endocrine system 4.
-Systems of life support - lymphatic system and immune systems, structure and functions - Cardiovascular system - Respiratory - Digestive System - Urinary System
+1. Introductory Concepts - Definition of anatomy and physiology concepts. - Structural and functional organization of the human body: 2.
+Anatomophysiology of the support and movement systems - Integumentary system - Osteoarticular system - Muscular system 3.
+Anatomophysiology of the control and integration systems - The sense organs - The nervous system - Organization and functions of the endocrine system 4.
+Life support systems - Lymphatic and immune systems, structure and functions - Cardiovascular system - Respiratory system - Digestive system - Urinary system

 • ObjectivosObjectives

-The objectives of the curricular unit are: O1.
-Framing the man as a dynamic unity and as a bio-psychosocial entity.
+O1.
+Frame humans as dynamic units and as biopsychosocial entities.
 O2.
-Providing a range of knowledge-level Human Physiology related to the development of man as a global and interdependent world in all its organic and vital departments.
+Provide a set of knowledge in human physiology related to human development as a global and interdependent system in all its organic and vital departments.
 O3.
-Identify physiological changes operated at organic, psychic and physical, at various stages of human development.
+Identify physiological changes at the organic, psychological, and physical levels in the various stages of human development.
 O4.
-Identify the need to understand the different physiological development as responsible for providing physical and motor skills.
+Identify the need to understand the different physiological phenomena responsible for physical and motor development.
+O5.
+Characterize the importance of Anatomy and Physiology as a basis for understanding the factors that affect workers' well-being and the relationships they establish with work.
 O6.
-To characterize the importance of anatomy and physiology as a basis for knowledge of the adverse welfare of the worker and the relationships you have with work.
-O7.
-Empowering Learners of skills to interpret, analyze and intervene in anatomophysiologic phenomena inherent to human behavior in the employment context.
+Equip students with skills that enable them to interpret, analyze, and intervene in the anatomical and physiological phenomena inherent in human behavior in the workplace.

 • BibliografiaBibliography